 'Something in the Way She Moves' From 'James Taylor' (1968)

-Recorded for the Beatles' boutique Apple label, this track -- given a suitably prosaic late-'60s intro -- would become a concert staple once it was stipped down to its essentials.
-Guests on Taylor's debut included Paul McCartney and George Harrison, who borrowed the title to jump-start a verse on his own chart-topper 'Something.'
+Recorded for the Beatles' boutique Apple label, this track – given a suitably prosaic late-'60s intro – would become a concert staple once it was stripped down to its essentials.
+Guests on Taylor's debut included Paul McCartney and George Harrison, who borrowed the title to jump-start a verse on his Beatles chart-topper "Something."

 Taylor, who grew up in North Carolina, wrote this gentle remembrance while recording his debut album in London at the same time the Beatles were putting the White Album together.
 In later years, as with most of the songs that survived from this period of too-busy arrangements, Taylor smartly removed everything but his voice and guitar.

 Taylor collaborates with J.D.
-Souther (best known for his work with the Eagles) and Waddy Wachtell (Stevie Nicks, Linda Ronstadt and Warren Zevon), but the lyrics couldn't be more personal.
-Arriving as Taylor's marriage to Carly Simon fell apart, the song (as well as the album title) traces a surprisingly dark theme: "She gets the house and the garden, he gets the boys in the band."
+Souther (best known for his work with the Eagles) and Waddy Wachtel (Stevie Nicks, Linda Ronstadt and Warren Zevon), but the lyrics couldn't be more personal.
+Arriving as Taylor's marriage to Carly Simon fell apart, the song (as well as the album title) traces a surprisingly dark theme: "She gets the house and the garden; he gets the boys in the band."

-Taylor makes a deeply touching return to his youth in Carrboro, N.C., near Chapel Hill, on 1991's 'Copperline.'
-There's even a mention of his childhood dog Hercules playing in an area to the south of Chapel Hill known as Copperline.
-A portion of the road that runs along Morgan Creek, also referenced here, was renamed the James Taylor Bridge in 2003.
+Taylor makes a deeply touching return to his youth in Carrboro, N.C., near Chapel Hill, on 1991's "Copperline."
+There's even a mention of his childhood dog Hercules playing in the eponymous Copperline, an area to the south of Chapel Hill.
+Part of the road that runs along Morgan Creek, also referenced here, was renamed the James Taylor Bridge in 2003.

 'Don't Let Me Be Lonely Tonight' From 'One Man Dog' (1972)